uuosio/ascdk/ts-packages/transform/README.md

 # Transform

-Compiling the `ask`-lang smart contract code to generate as normal `as` code that can be directly compiled into wasm.
+Compiling the `eosio-asc` smart contract code to generate as normal `as` code that can be directly compiled into wasm.

 ## Build